jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **API Error Handling**: Implemented robust error handling for Open-Meteo and Zippopotam.us API calls.
   - Defined custom `RateLimitError` and `GenericApiError` classes in `src/lib/weather.ts`.
   - Modified `getWeatherDataByCoords` and `getWeatherDataByZip` to throw these custom errors based on HTTP status codes (429 for rate limit, others for generic API failures).
-  - Updated `src/app/page.tsx` to catch these specific error types, store the detailed rate limit message, and conditionally render `RateLimitCard` or `GenericErrorCard` components.
+  - Updated `src/app/page.tsx` to catch these specific error types and conditionally render `RateLimitCard` or `GenericErrorCard` components, providing clear user feedback.
-  - Modified `src/components/RateLimitCard.tsx` to accept and display a dynamic `message` prop, providing specific feedback on which rate limit was exceeded.
-Initially, rate limit errors were expected to return a 429 status code, but further investigation revealed they return a 400 status code with a specific 'reason' in the JSON response.
-The implementation was updated to reflect this, parsing the 'reason' to provide specific rate limit messages (e.g., "Daily API request limit exceeded.") to the user via the `RateLimitCard` component.